 15. What is the Evaluated Products List and where can I find it?

-DSD does not charge evaluation fees to the vendor for conducting a DCE or for producing a consumer guide.
-However, the vendor is responsible for arranging delivery of the information, software and/or hardware to DSD (if secure electronic means is not a viable option) and the provision of licences required by DSD in order to conduct the DCE.
+ASD does not charge evaluation fees to the vendor for conducting an ASD Cryptographic Evaluation or for producing a consumer guide.
+However, the vendor is responsible for arranging delivery of the information, software and/or hardware to ASD (if secure electronic means is not a viable option) and the provision of licences required by ASD in order to conduct the evaluation.

 17. Acronym guide